Visiting Kew Gardens in Winter is one of the great outdoor adventures in London

 Red Berries are plenty in the Garden

 These are poisonous to humans but a source of food to birds and small woodland animals in winter.
 The Plant is dioecious, meaning it has separate male and female plants.
-Two separate plants are needed in order to produce the berries.
+They need two separate plants to produce the berries.

 During Christmas, seen in wreaths, decorations, illustrations on Christmas cards, wrapping paper and the finishing touch to the top of a British Christmas pudding.
 Even Carols such as the Holy and the Ivy mention it.
-Before the 1800s it was used as a Christmas tree
+Before the 1800s they used it as a Christmas tree

 They used Holly in protecting people’s homes to ward off evil spirits witches, goblins.
 The Romans around the Winter Solstice celebrate the Saturn god and they thought holly to protect them from harm and lightning.